QutEcoacoustics/audio-analysis/docs/guides/generic_recognizers.md

 ## 9. The DIY Call Recognizer command line
-`APexe` performs several functions or actions, each one requiring a different command line.
+_AP_ performs several functions or actions, each one requiring a different command line.
 In its most general form, the command line takes the form:

 >`AnalysisPrograms.exe action arguments options`

 In this section we only describe the command line for the _call recognizer_ action where:
 - action = "audio2csv".
 - arguments = three file paths, to an audio file, a config file and an output directory.
-- options = short strings beginning with a single or double hyphen (`-` or `--`) that influence `APexe`'s execution.
+- options = short strings beginning with a single or double hyphen (`-` or `--`) that influence _AP_'s execution.

-Refer to other manuals [here](https://github.com/QutEcoacoustics/audio-analysis/blob/master/README.md) for a more complete description of `APexe`'s functionality.
+Refer to other manuals [here](https://github.com/QutEcoacoustics/audio-analysis/blob/master/README.md) for a more complete description of _AP_'s functionality.
 Note that the three file arguments must be in the order shown, that is: audio file, config file, output directory.

 **Options:** There are three frequently useful options:

     1. The debug/no-debug options: Use "-d" for debug or "-n" for no debugging.
     2. The verbosity options: "--quiet", "-v", "-vv", "-vvv" for different levels of verbosity.
     3. The analysis-identifier option: Use "-a" or "--analysis-identifier" followed by the <analysis type>, which in the case of DIY call recognizers is "NameId.GenericRecognizer".
-This is a useful addition to the command line because it informs `APexe` that this as a call recognition task in case the config file is not named correctly.
+This is a useful addition to the command line because it informs _AP_ that this as a call recognition task in case the config file is not named correctly.

 For other possible options, see the above referenced manual.